AbhinavJoe/CopyCaller/README.md

 # CopyCaller
-This is a small-scale sample project to mimic and possibly do better than what Truue Caller and other similar sevices do.
+This is a small-scale sample project to mimic and possibly do better than what True Caller and other similar sevices do.